-A bit of history about the Hunter S. Thompson wristband, as it relates to Leatherpunk: I'm obviously not the original creator of this cuff, Hunter was photographed wearing it in the 1990s and earlier.
+A bit of history about the Hunter S. Thompson wristband, as it relates to Leatherpunk: I'm obviously not the original creator of this cuff, Hunter was photographed wearing it from the 1970s and into the 90s.

-I offer both styles, (plus the off-stage Depp version)and your choice of black or brown leather.
+I offer both styles, (plus an off-stage Depp version, not related to Hunter)and your choice of black or brown leather.